tytydraco/yessleep/out/Cracks_in_the_Piers.md

 I was becoming increasingly uncomfortable.
 The room seemed to be getting hotter.
 The low frequency buzzing was getting louder and louder.
 The musty stench became thicker to the point I felt as if I was suffocating.

-“We know that construction techniques around that time weren’t especially sophisticated and a lot of scrap and waste exists…”
+“We know that construction techniques around that time weren’t especially sophisticated, and a lot of scrap and waste exists…”

 I thought I began to smell smoke.
 My face burned as if I had stuck it too close to an open oven door.
 I looked around the room completely perplexed by what was happening.
 Dan didn’t seem at all phased.